Attano/l4d2-tourney-rules/rules_EQLeague.md

 #####4.6 Continental and international draws

-#####4.6.1 Home/Away/Neutral system (HAN)
+#####4.6.1 Neutral Matches
-Matches will be organised into a home/away/neutral system with the intention of providing the closest possible levels of overall ping equality.
+Continental matches (EU vs EU, NA vs NA, etc) will be played on their respective home servers.
+For international matches, th.
 All possible scenarios will be considered, with the most fair and less inconvenient options being advised by the tournament directors.

-#####4.6.2 !cup command
+#####4.6.2 PCP
-It is mandatory for home and away matches to have the !cup command in use (type !cup before first half of map 1 goes live) to enforce boss spawn consistency in international round draws.
-If this rule is not adhered to, then a match restart is necessary.
-However, it is only optional in singular neutral matches, but still highly recommended to ensure intuitive boss spawns for each individual map.
+In international matches, one player from either team must go to console and type ping and then either take a screenshot, or copy-paste the information to a league admin.
+This is done to determine Ping Compensation Points (PCP) - this is necessary due to some servers for neutral international matches not always offering the best in ping equality for both teams.

 #####4.6.3 Server crash
 If the server crashes then it will wipe out the !cup progression.
 In order to rectify this, it is mandatory (only in international home/away matches) to load up the first chapter of the campaign, type !cup during ready-up and then load up the chapter on which the match was at during the crash.